manuelbieh/react-book/ecosystem/internationalization.md

 # Internationalization

-Apart from **Routing** and **State Management**, **internalization** is the last important topic left to discuss.
-Internalization aims to solve the problem of effectively displaying different interfaces to users who speak another language.
+Apart from **Routing** and **State Management**, **internationalization** is the last important topic left to discuss.
+Internationalization aims to solve the problem of effectively displaying different interfaces to users who speak another language.
 A German user will be prompted to interact with a German interface whereas an English user will be given an English interface to interact with.

-I do not want to dive deeply into the general topic of **internalization** \(or **i18n** for short\) but rather focus on **internalization** in **React**.
-I assume that you have a very rough understanding of internalization in user interfaces and thus focus on how internalization can be implemented in **React**.
+I do not want to dive deeply into the general topic of **internationalization** \(or **i18n** for short\) but rather focus on **internationalization** in **React**.
+I assume that you have a very rough understanding of internationalization in user interfaces and thus focus on how internationalization can be implemented in **React**.

-I have shown you a very simple example on how internalization can be achieved using the **Context API** in the respective chapter for the **Context API**.
-As the complexity of our applications grows though, the complexity of issues regarding internalization grow as well.
+I provided a very simple example on how internationalization can be achieved using the **Context API** in the respective chapter for the **Context API** already.
+As the complexity of our applications grows though, the complexity of issues regarding internationalization grow as well.
 Using the plural in different languages or meaningful placeholders suddenly become important parts of the applications we're building.
-In order to be prepared well to deal with such cases, it is recommended to use one of the well-known internalization packages which have been developed to cater specifically to these use cases.
+In order to be prepared well to deal with such cases, it is recommended to use one of the well-known internationalization packages which have been developed to cater specifically to these use cases.

 The **React ecosystem** boasts with a number of options to choose from.
 The most notable options form **Lingui**, **Polyglot**, **i18next** or **react-intl**.
 Facebook has developed its own framework for internationalization called **FBT**.
 In this chapter we will mainly look at `i18next` and its react bindings: `react-i18next`.